 SharePoint and AllyMatter solve different problems.
 Here’s how to decide which one your team actually needs.

-Most IT managers don’t go looking for a SharePoint replacement.
-Usually, something forces the decision.
-A new Ops hire joins and spends their first week trying to figure out why the employee handbook lives in three different folders.
-HR sends out an updated leave policy but has no way to confirm who’s actually read it.
-An auditor asks for proof that someone signed off on the refund process SOP before it went live, and the answer is a forwarded email chain from 2022.
+Most IT managers do not go looking for a SharePoint replacement.
+Something forces the decision.
+A new ops hire spends their first week trying to work out why the employee handbook lives in three different folders.
+HR sends out an updated leave policy and has no way to confirm who actually read it.
+An auditor asks for proof that someone signed off on the refund-process SOP before it went live, and the answer is a forwarded email chain from 2022.

-That’s the moment the question changes from ‘how do we fix our SharePoint setup?’ to ‘is SharePoint even the right tool for this?’
-This comparison is meant to answer that honestly, without a stake in which direction you go.
+That is the moment the question changes from “how do we fix our SharePoint setup?” to “is SharePoint even the right tool for this?”
+This comparison answers that honestly, without a stake in which way you go.

 What SharePoint is best for

-SharePoint is a Microsoft enterprise product, and it works best when treated as one.
+SharePoint is a Microsoft enterprise product, and it works best treated as one.
 If your team runs on Microsoft 365, the integration is genuinely useful.
-Document libraries connect directly to Teams channels.
-Files open in Word and Excel without leaving the browser.
-OneDrive syncs everything locally.
+Document libraries connect to Teams channels, files open in Word and Excel in the browser, and OneDrive syncs everything locally.
 For teams already inside that ecosystem, SharePoint is a natural extension.

 What AllyMatter is best for

-Growing companies between 50 and 1,000 employees often hit the same wall: they need more than a file repository, but don’t have the bandwidth to maintain a complex enterprise platform.
-That’s the gap AllyMatter addresses.
+Growing companies between 50 and 1,000 employees keep hitting the same wall.
+They need more than a file repository, but they do not have the bandwidth to maintain a complex enterprise platform.
+That is the gap AllyMatter fills.

-Think of a 200-person healthcare technology company.
-Their HR team is managing 14 active policies, each requiring sign-off before distribution, while Finance has SOPs for vendor payment processes that need approval before going live.
-The Ops lead wants to know, at any given moment, which employees haven’t acknowledged the updated data handling policy.
-None of that is a file storage problem.
-Governance and accountability are where SharePoint falls short, and neither comes natively.
+Picture a 200-person healthcare technology company.
+HR manages 14 active policies, each needing sign-off before distribution.
+Finance has vendor-payment SOPs that need approval before going live.
+The ops lead wants to know, at any moment, which employees have not acknowledged the updated data handling policy.
+None of that is a file-storage problem.
+Governance and accountability are where SharePoint comes up short, and neither comes natively.

-AllyMatter organizes everything around document workflows: creation, approval, distribution, acknowledgment, and audit.
-HR managers, Operations leads, and Finance teams can own their documentation directly, without routing every permission request through IT.
+AllyMatter organizes everything around the document lifecycle: creation, approval, distribution, acknowledgment, and audit.
+HR managers, ops leads, and finance teams own their documentation directly, without routing every permission change through IT.

-If your team is spending more time chasing sign-offs and managing version confusion than actually using your documentation, that’s a sign the tool isn’t doing its job.
+If your team spends more time chasing sign-offs and untangling version confusion than actually using the documentation, that is a sign the tool is not doing its job.

 Feature comparison

 The two platforms approach the same problems very differently.
-Here’s how they compare across the dimensions that matter most to growing teams:
+The dimensions that matter most to growing teams are search, access control, approval workflows, acknowledgment tracking, audit trail, version control, setup time, and pricing.

 SharePoint pricing source: Microsoft 365 plans